WasmEdge/WasmEdge/doc/contribution.md

 ## Reporting issues

-It is a great way to contribute to SSVM by reporting an issue.
+It is a great way to contribute to WasmEdge by reporting an issue.
 Well-written and complete bug reports are always welcome!
 Please open an issue on Github.

-Before opening any issue, please look up the existing [issues](https://github.com/second-state/SSVM/issues) to avoid submitting a duplication.
+Before opening any issue, please look up the existing [issues](https://github.com/WasmEdge/WasmEdge/issues) to avoid submitting a duplication.
 If you find a match, you can "subscribe" to it to get notified on updates.
 If you have additional helpful information about the issue, please leave a comment.

 When reporting issues, always include:

 * Version of your system
-* Configuration files of SSVM
+* Configuration files of WasmEdge

 Because the issues are open to the public, when submitting the log and configuration files, be sure to remove any sensitive information, e.g. user name, password, IP address, and company name.
 You can replace those parts with "REDACTED" or other strings like "****".
 Be sure to include the steps to reproduce the problem if applicable.
 It can help us understand and fix your issue faster.